arschles/dotfiles/README.md

 # dotfiles

-This repository contains dotfiles and stuff for my machine.
-You'll use [yadm](https://thelocehiliosan.github.io/yadm/) to install almost everything.
+This repository contains dotfiles and other configurations that match my preferences for working on the macOS or Linux (primarily Debian variants) platforms.

-Before we get started, let's create SSH keys, add them to GitHub, and install [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh):
+It uses [Nix](https://nixos.org/) and [Yadm](https://thelocehiliosan.github.io/yadm/) to provision and install almost everything.

-## Create SSH keys
+## Installing

-First, use some command line magic to create your SSH keys.
-You'll need these for a few things later, including to install the wonderful oh-my-zsh:
+To start, you'll need to create SSH keys and upload them to GitHub so that Yadm can download this repository onto the machine.

+First, create the key:

 ```shell
 sudo apt update